bgcarlisle/Numbat/README.md

 * Fixed bug that prevents compatibility with PHP 8+
 * Fixed bug where a fresh Numbat installation needs to have the `db-migrations.php` run in order to function properly
+* Removed default `notes` column from extraction form (it was never used and it was causing problems)

 To migrate from an earlier version of Numbat, run `db-migrations.php` while logged in as an administrator.